ashlynmay/ashlynmay.github.io/README.md

 Now for the homepage, the homepage features a photo of me, a brief sentence or two about myself, and a *hopefully* accurate timeline for my programming future.

+Moving over to the Projects page, which you can access either by clicking on view projects

 ...